 “Young people today have a completely different idea of a sustainable world than my own generation has.
 This creates a challenge for our university as a knowledge provider.
 A vital task for this new centre will be to look at how the education we offer can be organised to meet the needs and expectations of future generations,” says Rector Dag Rune Olsen at UiB.

 A Steering Committee for the new centre under the leadership of Vice-Rector for Global Relations, Annelin Eriksen, is to be appointed.
 An International Scientific Advisory Board for the centre will also be established.
-The committee includes, among others, Professor Peter M. Haugan, Professor Edvard Hviding and Professor Sigrid Eskeland Schütz, and Professor Dag Lorents Aksnes.
+The Ocean Sustainability Centre Task Force includes Professor Peter M. Haugan (leader), Professor Edvard Hviding, Professor Sigrid Eskeland Schütz, and Professor Dag Lorents Aksnes.

 In the coming years, UiB will also use the new centre to host international conferences, seminars and other activities in the science-policy interface.